Club Paradise (nightclub)

 The Club Paradise was a nightclub at 645 E. Georgia Avenue in Memphis, Tennessee.
 It was a stop on the "Chitlin' Circuit," a selection of venues considered safe and acceptable for African-American entertainers in the era of racial segregation in the United States.

-The Club Paradise was owned and operated by Sunbeam Mitchell from 1965 until 1985.
+The Club Paradise was owned by Abe Plough and operated by Sunbeam Mitchell from 1965 until 1985.
 In 1985, Mitchell retired and the nightclub opened under new ownership as the New Club Paradise.
 The New Club Paradise closed in 1999.